Choral Music, Music Education

-Dr. Jonathan Richter is an active conductor, vocalist, and music educator based in the Boston area.
-He currently teaches full time as a Visiting Lecturer in the music department at the University of Massachusetts Lowell.
-There, Dr. Richter leads a vibrant and active choral program, directing three ensembles and teaching various courses in musicianship and music education.
-He also serves on the faculty of New England Conservatory where he directs the Concert Choir, the large symphonic choir at the college.
+Jonathan Richter, DMA, is an active conductor, vocalist, and music educator based in the Boston area.
+As a full time Visiting Lecturer in the University of Massachusetts Lowell Department of Music, Richter leads a vibrant and active choral program, directs three ensembles, and teaches various courses in musicianship and music education.
 Richter has led choral programs in a wide variety of music-making environments, including public and private high schools, universities, community music schools, community choirs, and places of worship.
-Richter is regularly called upon to serve as a clinician, adjudicator, and guest conductor of festival choruses throughout the northeast United States.
+Richter is regularly called upon to serve as a clinician, adjudicator, and guest conductor of choruses nationwide.

-Dr. Richter holds degrees from Boston University (DMA ‘17), Yale University (MM ‘09), and the University of Connecticut (BA and BS ‘06), and has studied conducting privately with Ann Howard Jones, Scott Allen Jarrett, David Hoose, Marguerite L. Brooks, Simon Carrington, and Peter Bagley.
-An avid supporter of today’s composers, Richter has conducted or prepared choruses for premieres of new works by Silvio Amato, Bosba, Whitman Brown, Stephen Feigenbaum, Charles Tarver, and Derek J. Weagle, among others.
+Richter holds degrees from Boston University (DMA), Yale University (MM), and the University of Connecticut (BA and BS), and has studied conducting privately with Ann Howard Jones, Scott Allen Jarrett, David Hoose, Marguerite L. Brooks, Simon Carrington, and Peter Bagley.
+An avid supporter of today’s composers, Richter has conducted or prepared choruses for premieres of new works by Silvio Amato, Whitman Brown, Stephen Feigenbaum, Bosba Pahn, Charles Tarver, and Derek J. Weagle, among others.
 In addition to his work as a conductor and educator, Richter is an active vocalist, having performed with the Genesis Chamber Singers and as a baritone soloist in major works including the Membra Jesu Nostri by Dietrich Buxtehüde, the Vespro della Beata Vergine by Claudio Monteverdi, and Judas Maccabaeus by George Frideric Handel.